 On August 29, 2016, it was announced by County Executive Kevin Kamenetz that the county will install 4 systems around the County with a total of 21 MegaWatts of capacity.
 One will be on "unused portions" of Mt Vista Park.
 It is unclear whether County officials consulted with the community before announcing these plans.
 It appears not.

 See also Baltimore Sun article.

 The following plans for Mt.
-Vista Park have been shared with the community (click on image for larger image).
+Vista Park have been shared with the community, after the decision was made (click on image for larger image).

 This seems to be just a map with some initial thoughts.
 It shows the possible areas for fields, and several areas for panels, noting that there would be a 50' setback from the fields.

 This shows two specific areas of panels of 4.8 acres and 3.5 acres for a total of 2.4 MegaWatts.